The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise

 \section{Numerical validation}

-In this section, we use numerical experiments to verify that our algorithm designs: achieve a near-optimal trade-off between convergence rate and noise robustness, have optimal asymptotic convergence, use an adequate number of parameters (they are neither under- nor over-parameterized), and outperform popular iterative schemes when applied to a worst-case test function.
+We perform numerical experiments to verify that our designs (i) effectively trade off convergence rate and noise sensitivity, (ii) use an adequate number of parameters (they are neither under- nor over-parameterized), and (iii) outperform popular iterative schemes when applied to a worst-case test function.
 Our code is available at \url{https://github.com/QCGroup/optalg}.